Aswajith7077/TNTrendAnalyzer/README.md

 ## Overview

-This is a **Streamlit-based web application** designed to visualize and predict population growth in Tamil Nadu sub-districts using a **continuous-time logistic model**.
+A **Streamlit-based web application** designed to visualize and predict population growth in Tamil Nadu sub-districts using a **continuous-time logistic model**.
 The app provides a user-friendly interface for analyzing population growth and future infrastructure requirements based on dynamic inputs.

 The app integrates map visualization using **Folium**, enabling users to interact with geospatial data and mark specific locations for further analysis.